 The Abraham Lincoln Presidential Museum in Springfield is hosting a birthday party for the 16th president on Monday Feb.
 12 from 9 a.m. – 5 p.m.
 The museum is celebrating Lincoln’s birthday with free admission, historical characters, music and birthday cake.

-At 11 a.m. on Feb.
+Springfield Lincoln Museum exhibit At 11 a.m. on Feb.
 12 at the Old State Capitol in Springfield, Kate Masur, a professor at Northwestern University, will speak about John E. Washington, the first African-American to publish a book about Abe Lincoln.
-Washington wrote the book, They Knew Lincoln in 1942.
-Michael Burlingame, a professor at University of Illinois Springfield, will also be speaking.
-Burlingame will talk about other African-Americans who knew President Lincoln in Washington, D.C.
+Washington wrote the book They Knew Lincoln in 1942.
+Michael Burlingame, a professor at University of Illinois Springfield, will also be speaking about other African-Americans who knew President Lincoln in Washington, D.C.

-The Lincoln Tomb State Historic Site is also open from 9 a.m. – 5 p.m. daily.
-This year will mark the 84th consecutive year that Springfield American Legion Post 32 and its auxiliaries are sponsoring the Annual National American Legion Pilgrimage to the Tomb of Abraham Lincoln.
-This will take place on Lincoln’s birthday, Feb.
-12, and the ceremony will begin at 10:30 a.m.
-This pilgrimage is the longest running Lincoln birthday event in the country.
-The ceremony includes speeches and the placement of a wreath on his tomb.
-This event is open to the public.
+Lincoln Tomb State Historic Site ceremony The Lincoln Tomb State Historic Site is open from 9 a.m. – 5 p.m. daily.
+This year marks the 84th consecutive year that Springfield American Legion Post 32 and its auxiliaries are sponsoring the Annual National American Legion Pilgrimage to the Tomb of Abraham Lincoln.
+The ceremony begins at 10:30 a.m. on Feb.
+12 and includes speeches and the placement of a wreath on his tomb.

-Tours are offered daily at Lincoln’s Home in Springfield.
+Lincoln Home National Historic Site Tours are offered daily at Lincoln Home National Historic Site in Springfield.
 The first tour of the day is at 9 a.m., and the final tour is at 4:30 p.m.
-Free tour tickets are available at the visitor center.
-To celebrate his birthday, Lincoln’s Home is hosting a Looking for Lincoln lecture by George L. Painter.
-Other authors who have written books about Lincoln will also speak at the event and some will be available to sign books afterward.
-For more information about his event, click here.
+Free tour tickets are available at the visitor center .
+To celebrate his birthday, the site is hosting a Looking for Lincoln lecture by George L. Painter.

 Bloomington

-The David Davis Mansion State Historical Site in Bloomington will celebrate Abraham Lincoln’s 209th birthday on Feb.
-10 from 9 a.m. - 4 p.m.
-People of all ages are welcome to join the celebration, meet President Lincoln, take a special tour and enjoy some birthday cake.
+The David Davis Mansion State Historic Site in Bloomington will celebrate Abraham Lincoln’s 209th birthday on Feb.
+10 from 9 a.m. – 4 p.m.
+Guests can meet Lincoln reenactors, take tours, and enjoy birthday cake.

 Vandalia